mariopavlov/Software-Engineering/Investigating Text and Calls/Investigating Texts and Calls.md

 Now getting into analyzing the **Helper functions**.

 Helper function to find what telephone type we are dealing with: **get_telephone_type**:
-- in this helper function we do have two comparisons with **str.startswith**.
+- In this helper function we do have two comparisons with **str.startswith**.
 I did not manage to find how the function is implemented, but for the sake of this exercise I can guess that it compares symbol by symbol.
-In normal circumstances this translates to **Linear complexity** - $O(n)$, but in my scenarios I'm comparing fixed width strings every time, so I will consider the operation as a **Constant**.
+In normal circumstances this translates to **Linear complexity** - $O(n)$, but in my scenarios I'm comparing fixed width strings every time, so I will consider the operation as a **Constant**;
+- For mobile phones I'm performing search against tuple, which will translate in my case as a 3 times **Constant** operation, which is still **Constant**.
+There is alternative way to solve the problem by looking at the input as an array/list, and comparing the first character against either 7 or 8 or 9.
+However, due to the Pythonic way of solving problems I will prefer not the hacky brute way but the standard for the community, guessing that experienced developers will look up for **`startswith`** rather than hacky array solution;

 Helper function that finds the area code **get_area_code**:
 - First we have a **constant operation** call to **get_telephone_type**;